Bruce Rowland: Biography

+Rowland received his education at Caulfield Grammar School in his hometown.
+He learned piano and was a keyboard player for Australian music groups and singers.
+He played drums on Shawn Phillips's Second Contribution album, published in 1970.

-Rowland composed the soundtrack for the 1982 movie The Man from Snowy River, as well as the soundtrack for its 1988 sequel The Man from Snowy River II (which has the United States title of Return to Snowy River, and the United Kingdom title of The Untamed).
+Rowland is best known for having composed the soundtrack to the 1982 film The Man from Snowy River and its 1988 sequel The Man from Snowy River II (which has the United States title of Return to Snowy River, and the United Kingdom title of The Untamed).
 Both films were based on Banjo Paterson's poem The Man from Snowy River.

 His other film scores include Now and Forever (1983), Phar Lap (1983), Bushfire Moon (1987), Cheetah (1989), Weekend with Kate (1990), Gross Misconduct (1993), Andre (1994), Lightning Jack (1994), Zeus and Roxanne (1997) and the TV movie Tidal Wave: No Escape (1997).

-He composed a special Olympics version of the main theme of The Man from Snowy River Suite, as well as conducting the orchestra, for the Opening Ceremony of the 2000 Summer Olympics which were held in Sydney, New South Wales, Australia.

-He also composed special arrangements of some of his music for the 2002 musical theatre production "The Man from Snowy River: Arena Spectacular", which twice toured Australian capital cities.
-The original cast album of the show won the ARIA Award for Best Cast / Show Album).
-Rowland also composed new music for "The Australian Outback Arena Show" on Queensland's Gold Coast.

-Rowland composed the music to the Oscar nominated animation The Mysterious Geographic Explorations of Jasper Morello (2005).
+He also composed the score for the TV miniseries All the Rivers Run (1983) and its sequel (1990).
+Rowland composed the music to the Oscar-nominated animated short film The Mysterious Geographic Explorations of Jasper Morello (2005).